gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

 ---
 The objective of this project is to develop a model to:

-1. Analyse card transaction patterns with a view to detect fraud
+1. Analyse bank transaction patterns with a view to detect fraud

 2. Come up with a predictive models that can accurately classify transactions as fraudulent or legitimate